Pediatric Health Blog

 Weight-based ibuprofen dosage chart for children 6 months and older.
 Includes infant drops, children's liquid, junior tablets, safety guidelines, and age restrictions.

-A fever in a baby under 3 months old (100.4°F or higher) always requires immediate medical attention.
-Learn why, what to do, and when to go to the ER.
+A fever of 100.4°F+ in a baby under 3 months is a medical urgency.
+Here's what to do, what to expect at the ER, and when to go.

 Toddler Fever of 104°F: When to Worry and What to Do